ahmed-abdelrazek/SQLServer.BaBu/README.md

 ## SQLServer.BaBu.400
-Using dot Net Framework 4.0 and Management Studio 2008 libraries it should work with Windows XP SP3 and later.
+Using dot Net Framework 4.0 or later and Management Studio 2008 libraries it should work with Windows XP SP3 and later.

 ## SQLServer.BaBu.462
-Using dot Net Framework 4.6.2 and Management Studio 2017 libraries it should work with Windows 7 and later.
+Using dot Net Framework 4.6.2 or later and Management Studio 2017 libraries it should work with Windows 7 and later.

 ## Note
-You don't need any libraries to use the backup class just copy it's code to your project and it's done it's only needed for the bulk class
+You don't need any of the included libraries (which works only on Windows and only needed for the bulk class) to use the backup class just copy its code to your project and it's done.

+Also you can use the backup class with any .net, .net standard or .net core projects.